Windows Tweaks Logo Microsoft PC-Hilfe - 02 blue red

 Configure Classic Shell under 8.1: simple choice

 To configure Classic Shell individually, simply right-click on the "new old" start button at the bottom left.
-Then select "Settings" in the scroll menu - you can then decide whether you want to make "Basic settings" or change something in "All settings".
+"Settings" is then selected in the scroll menu - you can then decide whether you want to make "Basic settings" or change something in "All settings".

-The "Windows 8 settings" tab is also interesting: Here you can define whether you want the active corners to be activated or not - and whether the PC should skip the tile interface on startup.
+The "Windows 8 settings" tab is also interesting: Here you can define whether you want to have the active corners activated or not - and whether it should skip the tile interface when the PC boots up.

 Article image above: www.classicshell.net (screenshot)

-Our editorial team's articles focus on digital entertainment: tips, trends and tricks for anyone who wants to get more out of the Internet, technology and gaming - presented in an easy-to-understand way.
+Our editorial team's articles focus on digital entertainment: tips, trends, and tricks for anyone who wants to get more out of the internet, technology, and gaming – presented in an easy-to-understand format.

 Leave a Reply